Third Anglo-Mysore War: Medows' campaign, 1790

 It was May before Medows was prepared to march.
 In the meantime, Tipu had renewed his attack on Travancore, and successfully breached the Nedumkotta line in late April 1790, despite the heavy losses inflicted by the Tranvancorean army.
-The Travancorean army made a strategic retreat to the further bank of the Periyar River and prepared, regrouping to contest the crossing of the river.
+The Travancorean army made a strategic retreat to the further bank of the Periyar River and regrouped, preparing to contest the crossing of the river.
 The monsoon rains prevented the Mysorean army from fording the river and as Tipu received the news that the British campaign from Madras began to take shape as a significant threat, he retreated from Travancore.

 The plan of attack developed by Medows called for a two-pronged attack, with the main thrust against the Coimbatore district and a diversionary thrust into Mysore from the northeast.
 Cornwallis was unhappy with this plan, due in part to the lateness of the season (combat being much more difficult during the monsoon season), and the lengthy supply lines from Madras that the plan entailed.
 However, he was willing to give Medows the opportunity for independent command.

 Medows moved out of Trichinopoly in late May.
 Hampered by weather and equipment problems, his progress was slow.
 He met little resistance, as Tipu had withdrawn his main forces to the Mysore highlands.
 On 21 July, Medows entered Coimbatore unopposed, after having taken some of the smaller fortifications in the district by either abandonment or the immediate surrender of the garrison.
 His only opposition consisted of 4,000 cavalry under Sayed Sahib that Tipu had detached to observe and harass his operations; most of these were eventually driven across the Bhavani River by Medows' cavalry.
 Further strong points in the district fell, with Palghat and Dindigul requiring significant action to capture.

 Although the campaign was successful in gaining complete control of the Coimbatore district, Medows had to divide his forces to hold it, with the largest detachments at Coimbatore, Palghat, and Sathyamangalam.
 The attack from Bengal, and a third from Bombay, were late in getting started when Tipu made his counterattack.